CBURKHARDT47/Python-Challenge/README.md

-Dependencies: Must be in the Resources folder of either the PyBank folder or the PyPoll folder to run the code.

 Module 2 Python Challenge
 PyBank Instructions
 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".